ibm-cloud-docs/vpc/vpe-iam.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# Managing access for Virtual Private Endpoints
+# Managing access for Virtual Private Endpoints (Beta)
 {: #vpe-iam}

 {{site.data.keyword.cloud_notm}} Virtual Private Endpoint (VPE) uses {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) platform access roles to manage access to the service's resources.
 IAM access roles allow account administrators to assign different levels of permission for calling the service's APIs and accessing the UI.
 The following table provides example actions that you can take against the VPE service and its resources, depending on the user's assigned roles.